Applying to City

 Before registration, you will need to submit original certificates or certified copies of your relevant degrees and other qualifications.
 The closing date for applications is determined by each department and may be as early as February for a course starting in September.
 It is advisable to apply as early as possible as competition for places on many courses is extremely strong and they may be fully subscribed well before the closing date.

-Please note, postgraduate applications need to be made directly to City (usually to the specific department running your course).
-Some applications can be made online.
+Please note, for most postgraduate degrees applications are made directly to City (usually to the specific department running your course) via the dedicated online system.
 For more information, please see our individual course pages.

 English language requirements